kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

     print(f"{entry['title']} [{entry['source_file']}] — {score * 100:.2f}%")
 ```

 In the `_find_best_matches` function, we first generate the encoding for the ingredient query.
+Then, the cosine similarity calculation proceeds as follows:

+- Generate the encoding for the query ingredients.
-Then we Compute the L2 (Euclidean) norm of the query vector.
-This returns a scalar (shape () -- `q_norm = np.linalg.norm(q_vec)`).
-Next we compute the L2 norm for each row of mat (each stored embedding -- `mat_norms = np.linalg.norm(mat, axis=1)`).
-The result is a 1‑D array of length N (one norm per stored vector).
-Then we build the denominator for cosine similarity (`denom = mat_norms * (q_norm if q_norm != 0 else 1e-12)`): elementwise product of each stored-vector norm and the query norm.
-If the query norm is zero we substitute a tiny epsilon (1e-12) to avoid division by zero.
+- Compute the L2 (Euclidean) norm of the query vector (returns a scalar, e.g., `q_norm = np.linalg.norm(q_vec)`).
+- Compute the L2 norm for each row of `mat` (each stored embedding), e.g., `mat_norms = np.linalg.norm(mat, axis=1)`.
+This gives a 1‑D array of length N (one norm per stored vector).
+- Build the denominator for cosine similarity (`denom = mat_norms * (q_norm if q_norm != 0 else 1e-12)`): elementwise product of each stored-vector norm and the query norm.
+If the query norm is zero, substitute a tiny epsilon (1e-12) to avoid division by zero.

-This prepares the denominators so you can compute cosine similarity in a vectorized way as: `sims = (mat @ q_vec) / denom` where `mat @ q_vec` produces the dot product between the query and each stored vector (shape (N,)), and dividing by denom yields the cosine similarity for each stored vector.
-We are computing [cosine similarity](/posts/2025-08-30-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations#startup-script) (which we discussed in the previous [blog post](/posts/2025-08-30-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations#startup-script)) to find recipes that have ingredients contained in the query.
+- Finally, compute cosine similarity in a vectorized way: `sims = (mat @ q_vec) / denom`, where `mat @ q_vec` produces the dot product between the query and each stored vector (shape (N,)), and dividing by `denom` yields the cosine similarity for each stored vector.

+We’re computing [cosine similarity](/posts/2025-08-30-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations#startup-script) (which we discussed in the previous [blog post](/posts/2025-08-30-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations#startup-script)) to find recipes that have ingredients contained in the query.
 The top 10 results are returned in the `matches` variable, and we just output them in the notebook.

 Now we can use those results to augment our prompt with the recipes from the Recipe Folder database.
-Eventually this will be moved to a service, but first let’s try it out in a notebook.
+Eventually, this will be moved to a service, but first let’s try it out in a notebook.
 Let’s first grab the top 25 matches from the embedding database.

 ```python
 user_ingredients = ["cheese", "bread", "mustard", "pickle"]